In Esau's list of descendants (Gen 36:9-43), Genesis 36:31 ("Now these are the kings who reigned in

 is in the Promised Land, and 2) when the nation of Israel asks for a king.

-be her name.
+Sarah shall be her name.
 "I will bless her, and indeed I will give you a son by her.
-Then I will bless her, and she
+Then I will bless her,

 you whom the LORD your God chooses, one from among your countrymen you shall set as king over yourselves;